telerik/fiddler-jam-docs/portal/workspaces.md

     1. **Title**: The input will appear as a log title in the workspace log list.
     2. **Description** (_Optional_): The input will appear as a log description in the workspace log list.
     3. **Submitted by**: The input will appear as the log creator alongside the submission date.
     4. **Workspace**: Choose from a drop-down list of existing organizational workspaces.
+The option is available only when multiple workspaces are created.
 - Click on **Done**.
 You will see a confirmation notification, and the log will be loaded in the selected workspace on success.
 Note that password-protected logs will require entering the log password after the action is executed.
 - (Optional) Open the workspace to review the listed new log entry via the **Open Workspace** button or directly continue to work with the submitted log.